jacksund/simmate/docs/getting_started/access_the_database/intro_to_python_inheritance.md

 # Python Inheritance with Datatables

+## Review of concepts

 To review key concepts up until this point...

-- In tutorial 2, we setup our database and added calcution results to it.
+- we setup our database and added calcution results to it.
-- In tutorials 3, we learned about python classes, and in particular, the importance of the `Structure` class.
+- we learned about python classes, and in particular, the importance of the `Structure` class.
-- In tutorial 4, we learned how to explore the documentation and use new classes.
+- we learned how to explore the documentation and use new classes.

 Now, we want to bring these ideas together in order to expolore our database.

+## An example table in python

 Let's start simple...
 All datatables are represented by a class, where the general format looks like this: